 During his active service, Buckner received numerous awards including: Bronze Star “V” with five Oak Clusters, The Purple Heart, Meritorious Service Metal with four Oak Leaf Clusters.
 He proudly wore his Combat Infantryman’s badge, Airborne Wings and Ranger Special Forces Tab.

 Buckner’s slide collection has been lovingly share with us by his daughter in law Amy.

 Denis Denning served two tours in Vietnam with the United States Army.
 He recieved the Silver Star, two Bronze Stars and a distinguished metal of service.

 Gary C. Huested was an artillery forward observer with an infantry company in the 1st Cavalry for most of his Vietnam tour.
 He served with them during action into Cambodia.
 Huested was also a 105mm firing battery XO.
 Huested served in Vietnam from October 1969 – October 1970.

-Major John R. McCormick served two tours in Vietnam.
+Major John R. McCormick was a West Point graduate (class of 1961) he served two tours in Vietnam.

 1966-1967 as United States Army Captain during his first tour, leading a troop of commanders known as the 'McCormick Raiders' at the age of 28.